jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 </p>

 ## The Game
 Colosseum Survival! is a 2-player turn-based strategy game in which two players move in an M x M chessboard and put barriers around them until they are separated in two closed zones.
 M can have a value between 6 and 12.
 Each player will try to maximize the number of blocks in its zone to win the game.
-Sample game board and gameplay can be found in "Gameboard.png" and "Gameplay.gif" respectively.
-Our solution can be found in "agents/mcts_agent.py".
+Sample game board and gameplay can be found in [`Gameboard`](Gameboard.png) and [`Gameplay`](Gameplay.gif) respectively.
+Our AI agent can be found here: [`MCTS_Agent`](agents/mcts_agent.py)

 ## Monte Carlo Tree Search
-Monte Carlo tree search (MCTS) is a method for finding the best move in a game that combines a tree policy that selects promising nodes to be 1 expanded with a default policy that simulates games starting from a node to help estimate the utility of a move.
+Monte Carlo tree search (MCTS) is a method for finding the best move in a game that combines a tree policy that selects promising nodes to be expanded with a default policy that simulates games starting from a node to help estimate the utility of a move.
 Each time a simulation is completed, the value of the node is updated based on whether the agent won or lost the